 These alternative trekking routes can offer a budget-friendly experience with fewer crowds and unique cultural and scenic attractions.
 However, it’s important to note that the infrastructure and amenities may be more basic than on the Annapurna Circuit Trek.

-Acute mountain sickness (AMS) is a common condition that can occur at high altitudes, such as during the Annapurna Circuit trek.
+Acute mountain sickness (AMS) is a common condition at high altitudes, such as during the Annapurna Circuit trek.
 AMS is caused by reduced levels of oxygen at high altitudes and can cause symptoms such as headache, dizziness, fatigue, shortness of breath, and loss of appetite.
 In severe cases, AMS can lead to more serious conditions such as high-altitude pulmonary edema (HAPE) or high-altitude cerebral edema (HACE), which can be life-threatening.

 To prevent AMS, it is important to follow a few simple precautions: